YingkunWang/Combine-csv/README.md

 - Then add a column to indicate each row's origional file name
 - At last, use *pd.concat* to combine all tables and export it.

-It could be run in the terminal as
+The command in the terminal is
 `python3 csv-combiner.py >> combined.csv`